-There are many couples each year, who thrives on adventure and choose Faroe Islands as their destination wedding.
-Faroe Islands is a location that encompasses stunning, mystery and breathtaking nature with majestic waterfalls, and a place that still offers a deep and rich culture, that mixes the best of the Nordic countries.
+There are many couples each year that thrive on adventure and choose the Faroe Islands as their destination wedding.
+The Faroe Islands encompass stunning mystery and breathtaking nature with majestic waterfalls and inspiring landscapes, perfect for your dream wedding.
+The Faroes also offer a deep and rich culture which mixes the best aspects of all the Nordic countries.

-Down below Brudleyp.fo has setup a “step by step” on how to marry in Faroe Islands.
+See below our “step by step” guide for how to get married in the Faroe Islands.

 Civil marriage ceremonies in the City of Tórshavn are solemnised by the Major of Tórshavn and are held in Faroese with a translation in English.
 The ceremony is free of charge.
 In order to get married by civil ceremony in the City of Tórshavn, we need certain documentation from you upon your arrival in the Faroe Islands: